New Parish Clerk appointed

 The Parish Council is not a planning authority but we are consulted by Ashford Borough Council.
 Both planning applications were reviewed at our meeting on Monday 13 November.
 After discussion it was agreed that the Parish Council will lodge an objection

-If you have a view on either or these planning applications, either in support or against, we encourage you to post your comments on the Ashford Borough Council website
+We understand that both planning applications have been referred to Ashford Borough Council’s Planning Committee for decision.
+If you have a view on either application, either in support or against, we encourage you to post your comments on the the Council’s website

 .
 Search for the application number.
 It only takes a few minutes and your views really do count.